MontyTRC89/Tomb-Editor/ExternalResources.md

 ### Main Software Documentation

-  You can found more information about SharpDX Toolkit reading the source code on www.symbolsource.org/Public/Metadata/NuGet/Project/SharpDX.Toolkit/2.4.2/Release/.NETFramework%2cVersion%3dv4.0
+  You can find more information about SharpDX Toolkit reading the source code on www.symbolsource.org/Public/Metadata/NuGet/Project/SharpDX.Toolkit/2.4.2/Release/.NETFramework%2cVersion%3dv4.0

 ### Icons